A Unified Framework for Lifted Training and Inversion Approaches: Implementation

 \subsection{Solving the Inner ISGM Problem via Block-Coordinate Descent}

 The optimisation problem \cref{eq:isgd} that arises in each step of the implicit stochastic gradient method is a deterministic, non-convex problem.
 However, for many of the lifted training frameworks discussed in \Cref{sec:lifted_training}, this problem exhibits a favourable structure.
 Specifically, while it is jointly non-convex in the parameters $\theta$ and the auxiliary variables $\{ \Gaux_i \}_{i \in S_p}$, it is often convex in each block of variables when the other is held fixed.
 This property makes block-coordinate descent (BCD) an ideal solution strategy.
+The BCD approach tackles the minimisation problem in \eqref{eq:isgd} by generating a sequence of iterates $\{(\theta^t, \{ \Gaux_i^t \}_{i \in S_p})\}_t = \{(\theta^t, V^t_p)\}_t$ via the alternating scheme